 - If you are suing about a car accident that occurred in Mount Sterling, IA.

 - If you are suing about a security deposit and the leased premises are located in Mount Sterling, IA.

 - If you are suing about damage to your house that occurred in Mount Sterling, IA.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Mount Sterling, IA County then you would be able to sue your landlord in Mount Sterling, IA Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Mount Sterling, IA Small Claims Court?

 You can always sue an individual Mount Sterling, IA Small Claims Court if they live in Mount Sterling, IA County.
 You can always sue a company in Mount Sterling, IA Small Claims Court if their business is located in Mount Sterling, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Mount Sterling, IA Small Claims Court can hear Civil Court Cases, such as: